The Death of Gogol and the 1969 EuroVision Song Contest

 Is Lenny merely part of Stuart’s imagination, and if not, why won’t she let him switch off the Eurovision Song Contest and go and post his treatise?

-The Death of Gogol and the 1969 Eurovision Song Contest is a unique entertainment.
-A one-man show with a cast of thousands.
-It veers from a celebration of glorious euro-campery, to a moving exploration of one man’s agoraphobia, via a quick peek at those sexy Cossacks.
+The Death of Gogol and the 1969 Eurovision Song Contest is a unique entertainment – a musical-tragical-comedy using songs from the 1969 Eurovision Song Contest, and a one-man show with a cast of thousands.
+It veers from a celebration of glorious euro-campery, to a moving exploration of one man’s agoraphobia, via a quick exploration of Cossacks.

 Commissioned by the Drill Hall, The Death of Gogol and the 1969 Eurovision Song Contest is Tim Luscombe’s second play with a song contest theme (the first, EuroVision, was also produced at the venue before transferring to the West End) and The Death of Gogol… is a triumph.

 However, it isn’t just a celebration of Eurovision; it’s far more than that.